 Show Home Guide makes creating your dream home a little easier with this region's own smartly designed publication showcasing the latest Showhomes.
 It is a comprehensive guide for potential buyers celebrating the vision and practical skills of local people behind the scenes of the newest homes here in the Bay.

 For more information call us at Sun Media, 07-578 0030.

 The SunLive Website, the only page you need to find out what's going on in the Bay!

 Letitia Atkinson has worked in the media industry since she was 15-years-old.
-She has worked in both radio and print and is now branching out into online journalism.
-She focuses on writing for SunLive, covering the emergency services – police, fire, ambulance.
-Letitia also writes for The Weekend Sun and Coast and Country.
+She has worked in both radio and print and has been with Sun Media since 2011.
+As well as being the SunLive News Editor, she focuses on writing for SunLive, SunLive Eastern Bay and Newsie, covering the emergency services – police, fire, ambulance – as well as court, health and entertainment.